manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The pattern works like this: A certain piece of code - in our case, it's the `createServer` function - takes care of something happening "behind the scenes".
 In our cases, it's accepting new incoming HTTP requests - something that our own code doesn't need to take care of.

-However, the exact way how a new incoming HTTP should be *handled*, after it has been *accepted*, is something we want to define with own code.
+However, the exact way how a new incoming HTTP should be *handled*, after it has been *accepted*, is something we want to define with our own code.

 It's a bit like asking for a callback in real life.
 Imagine you plan to buy something from your local dealer on the other side of the town, but you know that the item you are looking for is out of stock on most days.